 Back to Blog

-How To Write A Good LinkedIn Headline (With Examples)
+How To Write A Great LinkedIn Headline (With Examples)

 Nikita Gupta

-Have you ever noticed every time you open LinkedIn, what parts of a person's LinkedIn profile are visible on your feed alongside their posts?
+Have you ever noticed what parts of a LinkedIn profile are visible on your feed, alongside their posts?

 Profile Picture, Name, and Headline.